 I can exhaust myself on a treadmill but go nowhere.

 Here are 3 mental notes I’m now using to check myself before taking on more:

 - Am I really on this earth to do Everything?
 (Christians look out: “I can do all things through Christ who strengthens me” is a verse used to keep many of us busy.
 But that passage is about being content in all situations, not infinitely loading our plates).

 - Why do I raise my hand to help at every turn?
 Is a full agenda compensating feelings of self-doubt or low self-worth?
 (Life’s too short, We’re All too Awesome –funk that!)

 - I have enough to do/explore/create within my own family and self without taking on stuff from the outside.
-Is the fam even on my priorities and action list?
+Is the fam even on the priorities and action list?

 I’m not saying say no to everything that comes up.
 I am saying know for yourself what your priorities and Dreams are.
-Say yes to things that get you there. (click to tweet)
+Say yes to things that get you there. (tweet)